asigalov61/SuperPiano/README.md

 ## Description of each Super Piano Colab

+### [THE BEST] Super Chamber Piano

+Absolutely fantastic implementation of Chamber Piano that is capable of playing two instruments at once (Piano and Violin).
+Plays incredibly well and is capable of smooth continuations.
+Works well with Jazz as well.
+Check out screenshots, pre-trained model, and the dataset.

+Enjoy :)

 ### 1) Super Piano Original

 This All-In-One Composition Piano Colab/Model that is capable of either generating a perfomance or a pretty decent continuation of your own composition (Custom MIDI continuation option).